J. V. Cunningham: Poetry

-Cunningham's epigrams (including his translations of the Latin poet Martial) and short poems were often witty and sometimes ribald (see, e.g., "It Was in Vegas, Celibate and Able").
-"I like the trivial, vulgar and exalted," he closed a verse.
+Cunningham's epigrams (including his translations of the Latin poet Martial) and short poems were often witty and sometimes ribald.
 Richard Wilbur labeled him our best epigrammatic poet.
-Cunningham's epigrams have been described as both brilliant and quotable.

-Cunningham was one of a small number of modern writers to treat the epigram in its full, classical sense: a short, direct poem dealing with subjects from the whole range of personal experience, not necessarily satirical.
+He was one of a small number of modern writers to treat the epigram in its full, classical sense: a short, direct poem, not necessarily satirical, dealing with subjects from the whole range of personal experience.
+His epigrams have been described as both brilliant and quotable.

 Cunningham's longer poems "tend toward the epigrammatical, little quotable bits that express thoughts with exceptional neatness."
-His plain-spoken lyrics about love, sex, loss, and the American West were especially haunting and original (e.g., "Maples in the slant sun/The gay color of decay/Was it unforgivable,/My darling, that you loved me?").
+His plain-spoken lyrics about love, sex, loss, and the American West are especially haunting and original, but he was also capable of investing abstract ideas – both mathematical and philosophical – with considerable emotional force.

 Critics often yoked him to his early influence, Yvor Winters, but his verse actually bears only a formalistic similarity to Winters's work.
-Cunningham "inclined toward logical statement and syllogistic argument, saying so much in so little space often in single iambic pentameter couplet"."Poetry," wrote Cunningham, "is what looks like poetry, what sounds like poetry.
+Cunningham "inclined toward logical statement and syllogistic argument, saying so much in so little space, often in a single iambic pentameter couplet."
+He was impatient with definitions intended to embrace modernism, writing, "Poetry is what looks like poetry, what sounds like poetry.
 It is metrical composition."

 The poet Thom Gunn, in reviewing The Exclusions of a Rhyme in the 1960s, commented that Cunningham "must be one of the most accomplished poets alive, and one of the few of whom it can be said that he will still be worth reading in fifty years' time."
-Though his style and reserve were very much at odds with fashions of the period in which he wrote, they are all the more striking for that fact.

-Cunningham was awarded Guggenheim fellowships in 1959-60 and 1966–67 and received a Fellowship of the Academy of American Poets in 1976.
+Cunningham was awarded Guggenheim fellowships in 1959–60 and 1966–67 and received a Fellowship of the Academy of American Poets in 1976.
 He won grants from the National Institute of Arts and Letters in 1965 and the National Endowment for the Arts in 1966.
 Some of his poems have been set to music by the English composer Robin Holloway.